 - 1 Turn on the computer. - Press the appropriate eject button to open the drive.
-The tray slides out. - 3 Place a disc in the tray with the label side facing upwards. - Make sure the disc is secure in the centre of the tray. - 4 Close the tray by pushing it gently or press the eject button on the keyboard. - See the printed Troubleshooting Guide if you have problems using discs.
+The tray slides out. - Place a disc in the tray with the label side facing upwards. - Make sure the disc is secure in the centre of the tray. - 4 Close the tray by pushing it gently or press the eject button on the keyboard. - See the printed Guide to Troubleshooting and Recovering your VAIO System if you have problems using discs.